boofG0D/cse15l-lab-reports/lab-report-1-week-2.md

 ### Now that we've optimized signing in, let's try to optimize signing in, changing a file, and saving it all at once.

+Using SSH Keys can save you a lot of time when it comes to copying over and resaving a file remotely between two machines.
+Over 100 edits, it can save you almost two hours.